ray-project/ray/doc/source/ray-observability/user-guides/debug-apps/optimize-performance.rst

     Alternatively, you can start Ray with passwordless sudo / root permissions.

 .. note::
-   If you run Ray in a Docker container, you may run into permission errors when viewing the stack traces.
+   If you run Ray in a Docker container, you may run into permission errors when using py-spy.
 Follow the `py-spy documentation`_  to resolve it.

 .. _`py-spy documentation`: https://github.com/benfred/py-spy#how-do-i-run-py-spy-in-docker